HexxiumCreations/threat-list-extension/README.md

 # threat-list-extension
-Threat list blocker, chrome extension
+Scammer blocker, an extension to block all those nasty, malicious, scammy websites so you don't have to worry about them!